victorrentea/clean-architecture/adr/adr-007-use-cased-optimized-query.md

 - May lead to implementing business rules on DTOs rather than Domain Entities.
 - May lead developers to UPDATE data directly in DB using DTOs.
    This can bypass the consistency protections that the Domain Model wants to enforce.
+- REquires access to repo with DTO (external world), which requires bypassing domain!

 ## Compliance
 Any search usecase should use this approach.